What is Angel Dust and How Does it Work?

 PCP abuse can also cause people to show abnormal and uncharacteristic behaviors.
-People who are addicted to this drug may become aggressive, irritable, easily agitated, and excessively anxious.
+A PCP user that is addicted to this drug may become aggressive, irritable, easily agitated, and excessively anxious.

-In some cases of angel dust addiction, people experience loss of consciousness, seizures, and manic symptoms.
+In some cases of PCP addiction, people experience loss of consciousness, seizures, and manic symptoms.
 Some individuals develop suicidal thoughts and may even attempt to harm themselves or commit suicide.

 The Many Dangers of Using Angel Dust

-People who are under the influence of PCP may also act violently towards other people.
+People who are under the influence of PCP may also exhibit violent behavior towards other people.
 This can result in causing serious harm to others.
-Individuals may also experience negative physiological, emotional, and cognitive changes.
+Individuals may also experience negative physiological, emotional, and cognitive side effects.
 It may become difficult to focus or concentrate.
 Thinking processes might be disturbed and altered.
 Angel dust can cause people to have trouble speaking clearly and communicating with others.
 This drug also causes excessive weight loss, which can be very harmful.

 Unfortunately, angel dust users sometimes mix the drug with other substances.
 Some may mix angel dust with alcohol or barbiturates.
 Mixing these drugs causes the effects of them to be more enhanced, so individuals may decide to combine them in an attempt to have a more intense and pleasurable experience.
 However, the angel dust effects and the effects of the other substance can cause very serious consequences when they’re combined.
 In some situations, these mixtures cause people to experience seizures, coma, or even death.

 The Intensity of Angel Dust Withdrawal Symptoms